 More recently, the state’s energy requirements have changed and the need to ensure secure, reliable and affordable energy supply in NSW has become increasingly important.

-With this in mind, AGL has lodged an application for extension to give time to further consider if the power station is required.
+With this in mind, in March 2017 AGL lodged an application for extension to give time to further consider if the power station is required.

 Running on gas, the proposed Dalton Power Station would provide a cleaner source of power that would ultimately assist to reduce reliance on coal-fired power, a long-term aspiration of a cleaner NSW economy.
 The power station would form part of the electricity market's response when old high emission coal plants are withdrawn from the market.
 Gas turbine plants will play an increasingly important role, providing firm capacity to back up intermittent renewable generation.
 As 'peakers', gas-fired power stations are important when demand peaks – particularly during summer months when energy use is high.

 Nominations are open for the appointment of community members to the Dalton Power Project Community Consultative Committee